pyscf/pyscf.github.io/source/install.rst

 * Environment variable `PYSCF_EXT_PATH`.
 You can place the location of each extension module (or a file that contains these locations) in this environment variable.
-The PySCF library will parse the paths defined in this environment variable, and load the relevent submodules.
+The PySCF library will parse the paths defined in this environment variable, and load the relevant submodules.
 For example::

     $ git clone https://github.com/pyscf/semiempirical /home/abc/semiempirical